KMTP-TV: Controversy

 In 2004, the FCC levied a $10,000 fine against KMTP for showing paid commercials on a station with an educational license.
 While it is commonplace for PBS and similar stations to show underwriters' messages that resemble commercials, it is illegal for educationally licensed stations, like KMTP, to show advertisements that do not meet the standards for underwriting announcements.
 KMTP appealed the decision in 2005, but the fine was upheld, prompting KMTP to file a lawsuit against the FCC in U.S. District Court the following year.

-In suing the FCC, KMTP felt it was unfairly penalized by the FCC's rules concerning underwriting that did not take into account foreign language broadcasting.
-The underwriting rules do not take into account foreign languages and the variations in pronunciations and meanings.
+In suing the FCC, KMTP felt it was unfairly penalized by the FCC's rules concerning underwriting that did not take into account foreign language broadcasting and the variations in pronunciations and meanings.
 KMTP carried out research to find out what the public interpreted a commercial to be.
 Using a numerical grading system, certain aspects of a video clip were found by the public to "feel" like a commercial or not like a commercial.
 These findings were presented to the FCC, as it did not depend on particular words or phrases which can be misinterpreted when foreign languages are used.
 The FCC rejected KMTP's attempt to clarify the underwriting rules, leaving KMTP with no choice but to take the matter to court.

-On April 12, 2012, the U.S. Ninth Circuit Court of Appeals ruled on two of the issues raised by KMTP's suit.
-The court ruled that noncommercial stations can air advertisements for both candidates and political position statements.
+On April 12, 2012, a three-judge panel on the U.S. Ninth Circuit Court of Appeals ruled on two of the issues raised by KMTP's suit.
+The panel ruled that non-commercial stations can air advertisements for both candidates and political position statements.
 The 1981 federal law was found to be violating free speech.
 This was a partial victory for KMTP, as it did not address the basic issue of how commercials differ from the sponsorships on which most public stations depend for financial support.
+The case was reheard by the 9th Circuit en banc, which in 2013 overruled the panel, declaring that the 1981 law was constitutional (NPR and PBS filed in support of the FCC); the Supreme Court declined to hear the case in the following year, ensuring that non-commercial stations cannot air political advertisements.